cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 Especially in ultra-secret intelligence that no one knows.
 It's as bad as an ultra-secret encryption program where no one ever controls what it really does."

-Lasse: "And they're scared, they're so scared of everything they do.
+Lasse: "And they're scared, they're so afraid of everything they do.
 Nothing can go wrong.
 They need a superior force of people everywhere.
 Not ten times more people, no, fifty times more.